datajet-io/s3gopher/README.md

 ## Caveats

-Region is hard-coded to "eu-west-1" and ACL to "private"
+Region is hard-coded to "eu-west-1" and ACL to "private".
+Probably not well suited for buckets with thousands or millions of files.

 ## Example usage